FCM Family and Teen Programs

 Family Program for Children & Teens of FCM Members During Sunday Meditation

 The Family Program is committed to fostering mindfulness, understanding and compassion in the lives of our children and their families by providing a warm and mindful environment with activities inspired by Thich Nhat Hanh and the Plum Village tradition.
-The Family Program is held twice a month during the school year and monthly during the summer for FCM members' children and grandchildren.
+The Family Program is held once a month during the school year and we take a break for the summer months for FCM members' children and grandchildren.
 Please check the FCM calendar for dates.
 If you are a new member or considering membership and would like to arrange a date to visit the program please contact Karuna, the Family Program Coordinator.
 Please check the FCM monthly calendar for dates.

 VISITORS or More Information about Registration: If you would like to arrange a visit to the FCM Family Program with your children or teens would like more information on registration, please contact email@example.com